 - Evil Gloating: A narration by a Villain Protagonist fifty years after the fact could hardly be anything less.

 - Foreshadowing: This exchange.
 Fortunato fails to realize there's something going on because he's so drunk.Fortunato: I drink...to the buried that repose around us.Montresor: And I to your long life.

-- There's also Montressor's coat of arms with the motto (in Latin) "No man attacks me with impunity".
-And not long after that, Montressor confirms that he is descended form a line of stonemasons.
+- There's also Montresor's coat of arms with the motto (in Latin) "No man attacks me with impunity".
+And not long after that, Montresor confirms that he is descended from a line of stonemasons.
 Really, the guy was dropping so many hints of what was to come that Fortunato arguably falls into Too Dumb to Live territory.

 - The Ghost: Luchesi, a fellow wine aficionado and acquaintance to both Montresor and Fortunato.
 Montresor lures Fortunato deeper into the catacombs by frequently claiming he'll get Luchesi to do the tasting, which only makes the latter want the Amontillado more because he thinks Luchesi is a drunk and won't be able to savor it.

 - Green-Eyed Monster: One of the motives for the murder considered by scholars is Montresor's envy of Fortunato's wealth and popularity.
 His sociopathy is shown clearly when he implies that he blames Fortunato for his fall from grace and wealth rather than himself.Montresor: You are rich, respected, admired, beloved; you are happy, as once I was.

 - Hypocrite: It's pretty ballsy for Fortunato to call Luchesi a drunk who doesn't appreciate fine wine when he himself is hammered on the stuff.